How to Use QR Codes on Food Packaging: The All-In-One Guide

 The campaign achieved 43,397 QR Code scans on packaging, 49, 584 users that played the game, and 513, 951 web page views with an average of two minutes spent on the page.

 #4.
-Sensei Farms utilizes QR Codes for food products to provide information and catalogs
+Sensei Farms utilizes food QR Codes to provide information and catalogs

 Sensei Farms, a Hawaiian produce brand, uses QR Code food labels on its packaging.
 Shoppers on scanning are guided to the farm’s website to learn more about its range of products and access nutritional information and recipes.